AWD vs 4WD: What's the difference?

 But if you plan on doing some serious off-roading regularly then you'll want to invest in a vehicle with 4WD.
 This is because 4WD drivetrains are built specifically to withstand different terrain types and supply maximum traction to the wheels, with the body of the car built higher off the ground to avoid obstacles.

-Are AWD/4WD vehicles safer than two-wheel-drive models?
+Are AWD and 4WD vehicles safer than two-wheel-drive models?

 One of the main benefits of AWD or 4WD is that a vehicle fitted with one of these systems will accelerate from a standing start with greater traction than a two-wheel-drive vehicle.
 This is especially the case when the road is wet or slippery, as the traction is distributed more equally between all four wheels.

 AWD and 4WD also aids traction, depending on the conditions, when towing a boat, caravan or float.
 This is evident when towing on wet or slippery roads, at a wet boat ramp or on unsealed roads designed for off-roading.
-It is also handy when driving on sand.

 Do I need a 4WD or AWD vehicle to drive in snow or on sand?

 4WD and AWD cars can provide an advantage due to their extra traction, but they're not a must for driving in the snow.
-All cars sold in Australia, even 2WD models, have had Electronic Stability Programs (ESP) installed in them since 2013.
+All cars sold in Australia, including 2WD models, have had Electronic Stability Programs (ESP) installed in them since 2013.
 The ESP provides traction control and vehicle stability automatically thanks to sensors that pick-up when the vehicle deviates from the direction you're driving in.
 However, it's still important to know how to drive safely in the snow, including when and how to fit snow chains.

 Are AWD and 4WD vehicles worth the higher price tag?